OxFOIQ/MedAmyyne/README.md

 - 👨‍💻 All of my projects are available at [https://medamine.vercel.app/](https://medamine.vercel.app/)

-- 💬 Ask me about **Network Security ,Security Awareness, Vulnerability Assessments , Penetration Testing**
+- 💬 Ask me about **Network Security , Ethical Hacking Techniques, tools, and methodologies.
+Penetration Testing , Identifying and addressing vulnerabilities.
+Security Best Practices , Securing applications and networks.
+Incident Response, Strategies for effective response and mitigation.**

 - 📫 How to reach me **MOHAMED.AMINE.MZOUGHI@EPISOUSSE.COM.TN**